 What if I do not have a formal evidence of my Specific Learning Difficulty?

 You will need to obtain a formal diagnosis, as stated above, before you enrol at NTU.
 This is to enable us to put your support in place before you start your course.
-If you require guidance regarding the assessment required by Student Finance for an application for Disabled Students' Allowances (DSAs), please look at the SASC website under 'Students applying for DSA'.
-If you are a current student, please attend an Advice session to discuss evidence requirements.
+If you require guidance regarding the assessment required by Student Finance for an application for Disabled Students’ Allowances (DSAs), please look at the SASC website or the DirectGov website.
+If you require further advice about your documentation, we recommend that you contact us to discuss this further.
+If you are a current student, please attend an Advice Session to discuss evidence requirements.

 How do I forward my evidence to the NTU Dyslexia Support Team?